nblossey/nblossey.github.io/index.md

 <link rel="stylesheet" href="/assets/css/style.css">

+Welcome!
 I am a Doctoral Researcher in Political Science at the University of Cologne.
 I study (historical) political economy with a focus on voting behavior, redistribution, and fiscal policy.

 ---